kahunacohen/microservice-playground/README.md

 ## Code Generation

-Protobuf code generation is handled via scripts in the `scripts/` directory.
+Protobuf code generation is handled via a script (`compile-proto.sh`), but the playground can be run without running this script.
+This script is meant for the repo maintainers.

 Typical responsibilities include:
 - Fetching third-party proto dependencies